FTarfasse/quick-perf-wiki/SQL-annotations.md

 Use [global annotations](#Recommended-global-annotations) or [method](#Recommended-method-annotations) annotations.
 See [the workflow part](#Worflow-with-SQL-annotations) to see ways to work with SQL annotations.

 The SQL annotations automatically detect if you use *Hibernate* or *Spring Boot* framewoks.
 You have no configuration to do.
-If a SQL property is not respected, the SQL annotation can suggest you solutions to fix it with these frameworks.
+If a SQL property is unrespected, the SQL annotation can suggest you solutions to fix it with these frameworks.

 # Worflow with SQL annotations